Hot Water Pastry

 My favourite variations are:

 Individual pork pies.
-Use a “bun tin”, press out the pastry across the base and up the sides of each “bun” space.
+Use a “bun tin ideally with loose bottoms”, press out the pastry across the base and up the sides of each “bun” space.
 Fill with sausage meat flavoured with lemon zest, chopped herbs, garlic powder or your own flavours.
 Roll a ball of pastry, pat out to make the lid and press firmly on to the edges of the pastry case.
-Make a hole in the centre for steam to escape.
-Brush with beaten egg.
+Brush with beaten egg before making a hole in the centre of the lid for steam to escape.
 Bake on the middle shelf of a pre-heated oven at 180C, Gas 4 for 30-45 minutes.
 Check that the meat content has reached at least 70C.
-These freeze well and are worth gently re-heating in the microwave.
+These freeze well and are worth gently re-heating in the oven or microwave.

 Christmas mince pies.
 You could replace the mace with ground mixed spices.
 Make exactly as for pork pies but fill with sweet mincemeat.
 Dust the cooked pies with a little caster or icing sugar.